Russian research vessel Yantar: Design and construction

-Yantar was designed by the CMDB Almaz Design Bureau in St. Petersburg, and the hull was laid down on 8 July 2010.
+Yantar was designed by the CMDB Almaz Design Bureau in Saint Petersburg, and the hull was laid down on 8 July 2010.
 It was launched in December 2012, and concluded its sea trials in May 2015.
 The ship has a length of 108 m and a full displacement of 5,736 tons.
 It uses diesel-electric propulsion for a top speed of approximately 15 kn.
 It officially has a complement of 60.
 The ship was built at the Yantar Shipyard in Kaliningrad.

 Roles

 Yantar can act as a mothership to mini-subs.
 The United States Navy has stated that the submersibles are able to sever cables miles beneath the ocean's surface.
 The submersibles are reportedly capable of operating at depths of up to 6,000 m.
 The submersibles are reportedly the project 16810 Rus-class submersible and the project 16811 Konsul-class submersible.

-According to Alexei Burilichev, head of the Russian Defense Ministry's deepwater research department, Yantar is an oceanic research complex.
+According to Alexei Burilichev, head of the Russian Defence Ministry's deepwater research department from 2005 to 2020, Yantar is an oceanic research complex.

 Activities

 Yantar has been reported in position near undersea telecommunications cables.

-In 2015, Yantar was spotted off the coast of Guantánamo Bay, Cuba.
+In September 2015, Yantar was spotted off the coast of Guantánamo Bay, Cuba.

+In late October 2015, US intelligence sources reported that the vessel was inside Norwegian territorial waters for the first time, heading north along the Norwegian coast.
+The NJHQ stated that they were aware of the vessel and were monitoring all traffic along the coast.

 Summer 2016, Yantar was anchored outside Nuuk, Greenland.

 In 2017, Yantar was active in the eastern Mediterranean, near an undersea cable linking Israel to Cyprus.
-It was also reportedly used to recover "secret equipment" from crashed Su-33 and MiG-29 aircraft.
+It was also reportedly used to recover and/or destroy "secret equipment" from crashed Su-33 and MiG-29 aircraft.